 - Flat cycling terrain across Dutch polders and Flemish landscapes

-- Choice of six barges including Premium Magnifique, Magnifique II and brand new Magnifique III
+- Choice of six barges including Premium Magnifique, Magnifique II and new for 2018 Magnifique III

 Day 1 (Sat):

 9 miles (15 km)

 Make your way to Amsterdam, check in from 1pm (luggage can be left on board from 9.30 am) and sail at 2pm to Vianen, a small fortified town on the River Lek.
 Test ride your bike on a short ride through the local area.